-expirations for IWM.
-Expanding the Short Term Option Series Program to permit the listing of Tuesday and Thursday expirations in IWM will account for the addition of 6.77% of strikes for IWM.61 With respect to the impact to the Short Term Option Series Program on IWM overall, the impact would be a 20% increase in strikes.62 With respect to the impact to the Short Term Options Series Program overall, the impact would be a 0.1% increase in strikes.
-63 OTPs will continue to be able to expand hedging tools because all days of the week would be available to permit OTPs to tailor their investment and hedging needs more effectively in
+Series Program overall, the impact would be a 0.1% increase in strikes.
+OTPs will continue to be able to expand hedging tools because all days of the week would be available to permit OTPs to tailor their investment and hedging needs more effectively in IWM.

-NUMBER OF STRIKES-2023
+Number of Strikes - 2023

-Expiration Percent of total series (%) Monthly 35.13 48.30 12.87 3.70
+Expiration Percent of Total Series

+Monthly 35.13%

+Weekly 48.30%

+LEAP 12.87%

+Quarterly 3.70%

-Weeklies comprise 48.30% of the total volume of options contracts.64 The Exchange believes that inner weeklies (first two weeks) represent high volume as compared to outer weeklies (the last three weeks) and would be more attractive to market participants.
+Weeklies comprise 48.30% of the total volume of options contracts.
+The Exchange believes that inner weeklies (first two weeks) represent high volume as compared to outer weeklies (the last three weeks) and would be more attractive to market participants.
 The introduction of IWM Tuesday and Thursday expirations will, among other things, expand hedging tools available to market participants and continue the reduction of the premium cost of buying protection.
 The Exchange believes that IWM Tuesday and Thursday expirations will allow market participants to purchase IWM options based on their timing as needed and allow them to tailor their investment and hedging needs more effectively.